 In January of 2020, before we knew the true impact Covid-19 would have on the world, we were approached by healthcare startup Cohere Health.
 At the time, they were a small operation working out of a coworking space in downtown Boston.
-They came to Tech Superpowers to help build out their IT infrastructure and assist with their new technology deployment.
+They came to Tech Superpowers to help build out their IT infrastructure and assist with their new technology deployment, and work in a co-managed IT partnership.

 What began as a small project quickly turned into the most extensive technology deployment in TSP history.
 As of January 2022, we will have onboarded hundreds of users and helped facilitate growth at Cohere as they’ve grown from a small startup to a well-reputed force in the healthcare IT industry.